Topological vertex formalism with O5-plane: Computation

 \section{Computation}

-In this section, we apply our proposal for the topological vertex method for a brane configuration with an O5-plane to a few specific well known examples: 5d Sp(1) theory with $N_f = 0,1$ and $N_f=8$ flavors.
-More specifically, we compute the BPS partition function of the 5d Sp(1) theory and test our method by comparing our obtained result with the well-known SU(2) theory result.
+In this section, we apply our proposal for the topological vertex method for a brane configuration with an O5-plane to a few specific well known examples: five-dimensional Sp(1) theory with $N_f = 0,1$ and $N_f=8$ flavors.
+More specifically, we compute the BPS partition function of the five-dimensional Sp(1) theory and test our method by comparing our obtained result with the well-known SU(2) theory result.